jonananas/traefik-oauth2-proxy/README.md

 ## Prerequisite: Google auth

-Currently the project supports Google OIDC.
+Currently the project supports Google OIDC, see <https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#google-auth-provider> for instructions on how to set it up.

 When setting up your credentials, make sure you add <https://oauth.local.se/oauth2/callback> to Authorized redirect URIs

-You can either set the environment variables yourself, or create a .env file with the contents
+Then you can either set the environment variables yourself, or create a .env file with the contents

 ```bash
 GOOGLE_CLIENT_ID=<your google id>